actions/importer-labs/jenkins/valet-audit-lab.md

 ## Perform an audit

-You will use the codespace preconfigured in this repository to perform the audit.
+We will be performing an audit against a preconfigured Jenkins instance.
+Before running the command we need to collect some information:

+  1. Do we want to audit the entire Jenkins instance, or just a single folder? __In this example we will be auditing the entire Jenkins instance, but in the future if you wanted to  configure a specific folder to be audited add the `-f <folder_path> flag to the audit command__
+  2. Where do we want to store the result? __./tmp/audit.
+This can be any valid path on the system.
+In the case of codespaces it is generally best to use `./tmp/SOME_DIRECTORY_HERE` so the files show in explorer__

+### Steps

-1. Navigate to the codespace Visual Studio Code terminal.
+1. Navigate to the codespace terminal.
-2. Verify you are in the root directory.
-3. Now, from root dirrectory, run the following Valet audit command:
+2. Now, from root dirrectory, run the following Valet audit command:

 ```
 gh valet audit jenkins --output-dir tmp/audit
 ```

-4. Valet displays green log files to indicate a successful audit
+3. Valet displays green log files to indicate a successful audit

 ### Example